 - Quantum nanostructures for electronics and photonics

-The average starting salary for students graduating with a BS in electrical engineering.
-That’s almost $6,000 higher than the national average.
+The average starting salary for students graduating with a BS in computer engineering.
+That’s more than $16,000 higher than the national average.